 For this reason, we collaborate with families, churches, schools, and local leaders.
 Our workshops aim to improve understanding of disability and help communities to work towards practical ways of being inclusive.

 When children with disabilities and their families feel empowered, they can "work together as agents for change within their homes, community and country, by providing the tools to support each other, access resources and opportunities, and campaign for social change and inclusion wherever services, systems and attitudes exclude children with disabilities."
 (Empowerment Outcomes, Dr. Jean Elphick)

 At Libumba, we work with children with disabilities and their families to improve feelings of empowerment.
 In all our interactions with caregivers, we focus on increasing knowledge and skills regarding living with disability and the rights of children with disabilities.
 We aim to build an atmosphere where carers feel accepted and can stand together to change their communities to be more inclusive and accessible for children with disabilities.

 STRENGTHENING RESOURCE BASE

 Since our start, Libumba has been confronted with the need for a team of community members who have the knowledge, skills and attitudes to serve those living with disabilities.
-There are currently no training programmes for Community Disability Workers (CDWs) in Eswatini, and so Libumba has started a year-long Community Disability Worker (CDWs) training course for 12 women!
+In 2022, Libumba successfully conducted a year-long Community Disability Worker (CDWs) training course for 12 women!

-The training will equip CDWs to support children and families within the community setting.
-Our training places a special emphasis on a holistic approach to impairment inclusion and advocacy.
+The CDWs have been equipped to support children and families within the community setting.
+Our work places a special emphasis on a holistic approach to impairment inclusion and advocacy.
 The CDWs' focus for 2023 will be on improving access to healthcare and providing home-based support to caregiver(s) and child.